LoicMichelControl/website/_pages/about.md

   </div>
 </div>

-<font color='blue'> Control of a nonlinear magnetic test-bed (Epstein Framework) </font>
+<font color='blue'> Control of the nonlinear Epstein Framework </font>

-The goal was to re-normalize the shape of signals using closed-loop (close to calibrated sine ou square signals)
-due to the highly nonlinear behavior of the experimental setup.
-This was the first validation of the "Para-Model control".
+An [Epstein frame](https://en.wikipedia.org/wiki/Epstein_frame) is a standardized measurement device for measuring the magnetic properties of soft magnetic materials, especially used for testing of electrical steels.

+The normalized measurements require to use calibrated signals, for which a closed-loop aims to re-shape these signals according to the nonlinear magnetic properties of the materials under test.
+This was the first experimental validation of the Para-Model Control, used to re-normalize the shape of signals in real-time, highlighting very interesting properties of "robustness" towards magnetic operating points, frequency of the signals...
+Although no dynamical model of the test-bed was available, the control was simulated initially with the [Jiles–Atherton model](https://en.wikipedia.org/wiki/Jiles–Atherton_model) of magnetic hysteresis. [[Slides]](./files/figures/PMC_Epstein_Frame.pdf)

-<font color='blue'> Power electronics converters and electrical networks </font> Among the very first
+<font color='red'> <b> Projects in power electronics & electrical networks </b> </font>

-applications I made in control (through Model-Free Control and Posicast techniques).
+Among the very first applications I made in control through Model-Free Control and Posicast techniques.

 <div style="display:flex;text-align:center;">
   <div style="flex: 1 1 75%;align-self: center;">